Neurogenetic mechanisms underlying birdsong as a model for understanding vocal function and dysfunction

-2. *Grant L.M., *F.R.
+4. *Grant L.M., *F.R.
 Richter, J.E.
 Miller, S.A.
 White, C.M.
-Fox, M.F.
+Fox, C. Zhu, M.F.
 Chesselet and M.R.
-Ciucci (2014) “Vocalization deficits in mice over-expressing alpha-synuclein, a model of pre-manifest Parkinson’s disease.”
-In press, Behav Neurosci .*co-first authors
+Ciucci (2014) “Vocalization Deficits in Mice Over-expressing Alpha-synuclein, a Model of Pre-manifest Parkinson’s disease.”
+Behav Neurosci 128: 110-121.*equal authorship; PMID: 24773432.

-3. Hilliard A.T., J.E.
+5. *Hilliard A.T., J.E.
 Miller, S. Horvath, and S.A.
 White (2012) “Distinct Neurogenomic States in Basal Ganglia

 Functional Specification in a Basal Ganglia Circuit Dedicated to Vocal Learning.”
 Neuron, Feb 9 Epub.
 73: 537–552.
-PMID: 22325205 *co-first authors
+PMID: 22325205 *equal authorship, *graduate student authors

-5. Miller JE, A.T.
-Hilliard and S.A.
+7. Miller JE, A.T. *Hilliard and S.A.
 White (2010) Song Practice Promotes Acute Vocal Variability at a Key Stage of

-6. Miller J.E., E. Spiteri, M.C.
-Condro, R.T.
-Dosumu-Johnson*, D.H.
-Geschwind and S.A.White (2008) Birdsong Decreases Protein Levels of FoxP2, a Molecule Required for Human Speech.
+Decreases Protein Levels of FoxP2, a Molecule Required for Human Speech.
 J Neurophysiol 100: 2015-2025.
-PMID: 18701760 *undergraduate author